CHEMOUT: CHEMical complexity in star-forming regions of the OUTer Galaxy. V. Chemical composition gradients as a function of the galactocentric radius: Discussion

 \subsection{Galactocentric gradients of fractional abundances}

-The trends obtained for the molecular abundance (w.r.t.
-H$_2$) have been compared with the Galactocentric abundance gradients of carbon (both $^{12}$C and $^{13}$C), oxygen, nitrogen, and sulfur.
-These are constituting elements of the studied species, and the gradients have been determined in \cite{mendez2022gradients} through the analysis of the spectra of Galactic H\,\textsc{ II} regions.
-The Galactocentric gradient of $^{13}$C has been estimated by coupling the carbon gradient with the Galactocentric trend of the $^{13}\text{C}/^{12}\text{C}$ ratio from \cite{yan2023direct}.
-Between 8.34~kpc, the Galactocentric distance of the Sun, and 24~kpc, the distance of the most distant source in our sample, the abundance ratios [C/H], [$^{13}$C/H], [N/H], [O/H], and [S/H] decrease by factors of approximately $\sim16$, $\sim36$, $\sim10$, $\sim5$, and $\sim4$, respectively.
-Extrapolating the gradients derived in the OG (Eqs.~\ref{eq:grad1}–\ref{eq:grad6}) to the Solar circle, over the same range of $R_\text{GC}$, we find that the abundance of the studied species, i.e. HCN, HCO$^+$, \textit{c}-C$_3$H$_2$, H$^{13}$CO$^+$, HCO, SO, H$_2$CO, and CH$_3$OH decrease by a factor $\sim44$, $\sim17$, $\sim8$, $\sim4$, $\sim8$, $\sim18$, $\sim41$, and $\sim194$
+The trends obtained for the molecular abundance (with respect to H$_2$) were compared with the galactocentric abundance gradients of carbon (both $^{12}$C and $^{13}$C), oxygen, nitrogen, and sulfur.
+These are constituting elements of the studied species, and the gradients were determined in \cite{mendez2022gradients} through the analysis of the spectra of Galactic H\,\textsc{ II} regions.
+The galactocentric gradient of $^{13}$C was estimated by coupling the carbon gradient with the galactocentric trend of the $^{13}\text{C}/^{12}\text{C}$ ratio from \cite{yan2023direct}.
+Among 8.34~kpc, the galactocentric distance of the Sun, and 24~kpc, which is the distance of the most distant source in our sample, the abundance ratios [C/H], [$^{13}$C/H], [N/H], [O/H], and [S/H] decrease by factors of approximately $\sim16$, $\sim36$, $\sim10$, $\sim5$, and $\sim4$, respectively.
+Extrapolating the gradients derived in the OG (Eqs.~\ref{eq:grad1}–\ref{eq:grad6}) to the Solar circle, over the same range of $R_\text{GC}$, we find that the abundance of the studied species, i.e., HCN, HCO$^+$, \textit{c}-C$_3$H$_2$, H$^{13}$CO$^+$, HCO, SO, H$_2$CO, and CH$_3$OH decrease by a factor of $\sim44$, $\sim17$, $\sim8$, $\sim4$, $\sim8$, $\sim18$, $\sim41$, and $\sim194.$

 The decreasing rates of HCN, HCO$^+$, \textit{c}-C$_3$H$_2$, HCO, H$_2$CO, and CH$_3$OH are consistent, within the error bars, with that of [C/H].
 This implies that, considering the dispersion and uncertainties in estimating these quantities, the fractional abundances of these carbon-bearing species scale with the elemental abundance of carbon ([C/H]) between 8.34 kpc and 24 kpc.
-This suggests that the efficiency in forming these molecules, which scales with the availability of the parent element C, is at least as high as in the local Galaxy.
+This suggests that the efficiency in forming these molecules, which scales with the availability of the parent element, C, is at least as high as in the local Galaxy.